nexus-el/nexus-el.github.io/README.md

 Welcome to nexus, your best option for unblocked games on the internet.
 This is the GitHub repo which is used to host the website.
-If you want to use the games on here on your website, please message me on discord and we can talk! `@Fyrekitten`
+If you want to use the games on here on your website, please message me on discord and we can talk! `@nexus-el`

 [![Site](https://working-on-it)